vladpen/python-rtsp-server/README.md

 Compatible with Linux.
 Supports H.264, H.265 and H.265+ codecs.

 Tested with Hikvision DS-2CD2023 and Rubetek RV-3414 IP-cameras, using VLC as a client.
+There is a special application for this server [on GitHub](https://github.com/vladpen/cams).

 ### Installation: